Kalambo District

 Kalambo District Council was officially established on 23 December 2012 after it was split off from the Sumbawanga District Council.
 Moshi Chang'a was the first District Commissioner, who served until his death in an auto accident in April 2014.

+According to the 2022 Tanzania National Census, the population of Igunga District was 316,783 in 2022.

 Economy

 Most people are employed in herding and subsistence farming.
 The major cash crops are maize, sunflowers, beans, cassava and honey.
 Some people are employed in artisanal mining and traditional fishing.
 There are copper deposits at Kasanga and Kapapa.

 Administrative subdivisions

 Constituencies

 For parliamentary elections, Tanzania is divided into constituencies.
 As of the 2010 elections the area that is now Kalambo District had one constituency: